Skatteetaten/aurora/docs/documentation/aurora-config.md

 - include the following parameters VERSION, NAME and if appropriate REPLICAS.
 They will be populated from relevant AuroraConfig fields
 - the following labels will be added to the template: app, affiliation, updatedBy
 - if the template does not have a VERSION parameter it will not be upgradable from internal web tools
-- Each container in the template will get aditional ENV variables applied if NTA specific integrations are applied.
+- Each container in the template will get additional ENV variables applied if NTA specific integrations are applied.